timescale/docs/quick-start/ruby.md

 Before you start, make sure you have:

-*   Installed TimescaleDB.
-For more information, see the [installation documentation][install].
-Make a note of the `Service URL`, `Password`, and `Port` in the TimescaleDB Cloud instance that you created.
+*   Created a Timescale service.
+For more information, see the [start up documentation][install].
+Make a note of the `Service URL`, `Password`, and `Port` in the Timescale service that you created.
 *   Installed [Rails][rails-guide].
-*   Installed [psql to connect][psql-install] to TimescaleDB.
+*   Installed [psql to connect][psql-install] to the Timescale service.

 ## Connect to TimescaleDB

-In this section, you create a connection to TimescaleDB Cloud through the Ruby on Rails application.
+In this section, you create a connection to your Timescale service through the Ruby on Rails application.

 <Procedure>